DeanLight/spannerlib/README.md

 ## Installation

 ### Unix
-To download and install RGXLog run the following commands in your terminal:
+To download and install spanner_workbench run the following commands in your terminal:

 ```bash
 git clone https://github.com/DeanLight/spanner_workbench